-- 5 Edit the contact information as desired. - 6 Click [Save] to save your changes.
+- 3. Edit the contact information as desired. - 4.
+Click [Save] to save your changes.

-To add contacts to an Address Book database
+To add contacts to an Address Book database:

-- 1 From Sage Estimating, click on the File menu button and then select Address Book (in classic view, select File menu > Address Book). - 2 Click on the Address Book database in the Companies/Contacts pane to expand the list of contact types. - 3 At the top of the Address Book window, click [New Company], [New Person], [New Region], or [New Trade] to create the new contact. - 4 Type the contact information in the right-hand pane. - 5 Click [Save] to save the new contact information.
+- 1. From Sage Estimating, click File > Address Book). - 2.
+Click the Address Book database in the Companies/Contacts pane to expand the list of contact types. - 3.
+At the top of the Address Book window, click [New Company], [New Person], [New Region], or [New Trade] to create the new contact. - 4.
+Type the contact information in the right-hand pane. - 5.
+Click [Save] to save the new contact information.